Jconrad15/Jconrad15.github.io/pages/about.md

 ## About

-I’m a video game developer, patent agent, and astrophysicist.
+I’m a video game developer and educator, patent agent, and astrophysicist.

 During college, as an astrophysicist, I studied planetary magnetic fields and atmospheres.
 I conducted research with the Laboratory for Atmospheric Physics, Boston University, and the Institute of Arctic and Alpine Research, in undergraduate researcher positions.